Woodland Park (Columbus, Ohio): East High School

 Woodland Park is also home to East High School, a historic public school located at 1500 East Broad Street that is part of Columbus City Schools.
 Architects Howell and Thomas designed the original school which was built in 1922.
 East High School was one of five high schools built in accordance with the Smith-Hughes Act whose purpose was to provide federal funding to communities and expand educational opportunities.
 The school is notable for its connection to the African American population of Columbus and the various famous students that graduated from there, including actor Philip Michael Thomas and athlete and actor Bernie Casey.
-Today, the school is led by principal Ernest C Wood, Jr. and teaches from the 9th-12th grade.
 East High School prides itself in offering a college preparatory curriculum and claims that over $3.5 million worth of scholarships were awarded to the graduating class of 2013.
 Various clubs offered by East High School include a Science, Technology, Engineering, and Mathematics Club, National Honor Society, a poetry slam, and marching band and drill team.